Car Finance Explained: Your Car Finance Options

 How do Personal Car Loans work?

-With a personal car loan, or unsecured loan, you borrow the full amount and buy your car outright.
-If you have a good credit profile, you will be able to access the best interest rates, which could be cheaper than other car finance options.
-Since the car belongs to you from the beginning of the agreement, you can choose to sell the car at any time.
+With a personal loan, or unsecured loan, you borrow the full amount and buy your car outright.
+If you have a good credit score, you will be able to access the best interest rates for a personal loan, which could be cheaper than other options – meaning low monthly payments.

 Pros and cons of taking out a personal loan